Mathematical models II.

 - implementing interactive analysis of the models in Python

-- Modelling with differential equations 2.
+- Modeling with differential equations 2.

-- implementing solution of higher dimensional models
+- implementing the solution of higher-dimensional models

 Evaluation: